Fine Lines Blanket

 Materials

-- Contrast Color (CC): 1 skein of Purl Soho’s Cotton Pure, 100% organically grown cotton.
-Each skein is 279 yards/ 100 grams; approximately 75 (120) total yards required.
+- Contrast Color (CC): 1 skein of Purl Soho’s Cotton Pure, 100% organically grown cotton yarn.
+Each skein of this sport weight yarn is 279 yards/ 100 grams; approximately 75 (120) total yards required.
 We used six different Contrast Colors for our Throw sample.
 Each Contrast Stripe requires approximately 15 (20) yards.

 - US 4 (3.5 mm), 32- or 40-inch circular needles, depending on size you are making